C-r-o-m-e-r/e-commerce/README.md

 ## Project Structure
 The repository is organized as a monorepo with two main directories:
 - **/backend**: Contains the Node.js/Express.js API, Prisma schema, Docker configuration, and all server-side logic.
+Includes an `/uploads` directory for storing product images.
 - **/frontend**: Contains the React (Vite) application, including all components, pages, API services, and styling.

 ## Local Development Setup